vnptai/AICITY2024_Track4/README.md

 ## Installation

 ## Data preparation
-1. Download the Fisheye8K dataset, and put the data into `./dataset/fisheye8k/`
+1. Download the Fisheye8K dataset, and put the data into `./dataset/fisheye8k/`.
+Link to the fisheye8k dataset: [link](https://scidm.nchc.org.tw/en/dataset/fisheye8k/resource/f6e7500d-1d6d-48ea-9d38-c4001a17170e/nchcproxy)

 2. Download the VisDrone dataset, and put the data into `./dataset/visdrone/`.
+In our experiments, we only work with the VisDrone2019-DET-train subdataset.
+So downloading only the train set is suffice.

 3. Download the FisheyeEval1k test dataset, and put the data into `./dataset/fisheye_test/`.
 The `./dataset/` directory will look like below: